dmikhr/large-file-to-db/README.md

 ```
 sqlite3 sample.db < sample_schema.sql
 ```
 Generate sample .csv file.
-If you want to change number of columns make changes in database schema accordingly.
+If you want to change number of columns make changes in database schema accordingly.<br>
+By default it generates only 10000 lines, so you can try it quickly and see how it works.
+When you become comfortable with code set it to 10M+ to generate large files.
 ```
 python file_generator_test.py
 ```